smartchicago/chicago-early-learning/README.md

 ## Installation

-This web application is designed to be installed on a fresh copy of Ubuntu Server 12.04.
+This web application is designed to be deployed using [Ansbile](http://www.ansibleworks.com/) and developed locally with [vagrant](http://www.vagrantup.com).

-After installation of Ubuntu Server 12.04, run the following commands from the terminal:
+Requirements:
+* vagrant (version 1.2.2)
+* ansible (version 1.2.2)

+Development instructions:

-* sudo apt-get install -y git
+* apt-get install vagrant
+* pip install ansible
 * git clone git://github.com/smartchicago/chicago-early-learning.git
 * cd chicago-early-learning
-* sudo ./install.sh

-The installer will go through the process of:

-* Setting up the installation directory
+* vagrant up

+This will create a new Ubuntu 12.04 virtual machine using vagrant.
+Within the virtual machine Ansible will

 * Setup nginx (webserver)
 * Setup gunicorn (appserver)
 * Start nginx
 * Start gunicorn
 * Setup postgis
 * Create a django local_settings.py file

-After running ./install.sh, the database will need to be initialized for use by django with:
+* Sync the Django models with the database

+Open up a browser to http://localhost:8080/ and you should see the application running.

+After the VM is set up you will need to create a super user to sign into the admin interface.
+You can do the following from a terminal in the chicago-early-learning directory:

+    vagrant ssh
-    cd python/ecep
+    cd /usr/local/cel/app/python/ecep
-    python manage.py syncdb
+    python manage.py createsuperuser

+You will now be able sign into the admin interface at http://localhost:8080/admin

+To deploy to another server you will need to modify the `hosts` file `deployment/hosts` and the Ansible playbooks to deploy.
+This should require little more than setting up credentials for the new host for ssh access from the provisioning computer and modifying those files.

 ### To update the FAQs
 * Use the Django admin forms to modify/add questions as necessary